 In a typical lesson we will go through the above basic technique with exercises you will learn for a life time.

 Then we will put this technique into the songs you like to sing.

-My aim is to find your true VOICE then develope your abilities by SINGING LESSONS and COACHING.
+Our aim is to find your true VOICE then develop your abilities by SINGING LESSONS and COACHING.

 The voice can not be listened to by you the singer, but must felt inside.

 A third person‘s ear is needed to listen to your voice, and from that, understand what needs to be done.